jprivet-dev/monolog-bundle-dynamic-config-node-with-app-for-testing/README.md

-# Monolog bundle dynamic config node with Symfony app for testing
+# Monolog bundle with app for testing

 ## Description